gmlang/chilledtofu/_montreal/darbar.md

 I asked her to dinner.
 "Are you a warrior?"
 She said,
-"Because I used to eat horse legs with the great Mongol Khan by
+"Because I used to eat horse legs with the great Mongol Khan
-the wild fire."
+By the wild fire."

 I told her I wasn't a lover.
 She ordered an "easy to love" for me and